sergejsha/knot/README.md

 <img src="docs/diagrams/flowchart-knot.png" height="480" />

-`State` represents an immutable partial state of an application.
+`State` represents an immutable state of an application.
 It can be a state of a screen or a state of an internal statefull headless component.

 `Change` is an immutable data object with an optional payload intended for changing the `State`.
 A `Change` can be produced from an external source or be a result of execution of an `Action`.